WireAvERANtrosE/vc6-docker/README.md

-# Visual C++ 6.0 over Docker
+# Visual C++ 6.0 over Docker with CMake Integration

 Have you ever needed to build some C++ code for an old version of Windows using Visual C++ 6.0 from 1998?
 No?
 Well anyways here's a working toolchain on a Docker container for it.
+Now with proper CMake integration!

 ![Thumbnail](./thumb.jpg)

 ## Using it

+### Traditional Approach

 ```bash
 # Starts a Windows CMD